-A small amount of bleeding is to be expected following the operation.
-If bleeding occurs, place a gauze pack directly over the bleeding socket and apply biting pressure for 30 to 60 minutes after which time the gauze can be changed.
-If bleeding continues, a moist tea bag can be used for 30 minutes.
+A small amount of bleeding is to be expected following the operation to remove multiple teeth.
+If bleeding occurs, place a gauze pad directly over the bleeding socket and apply biting pressure for 30 minutes.
+If bleeding continues, bite on a moistened black tea bag for thirty minutes.
+The tannic acid in the black tea helps to form a clot by contracting blood vessels.
 If bleeding occurs, avoid hot liquids, exercise, and elevate the head.
 If bleeding persists, call our office immediately.
-Do not remove immediate denture unless the bleeding is severe.
+Do not remove the immediate denture unless the bleeding is severe.
 Expect some oozing around the side of the denture.

-Use ice packs (externally) on the same side of the face as the operated area.
+Use ice packs (externally) on the cheek near the surgical site.
 Apply ice for the first 36 hours only.
 Apply ice continuously while you are awake.

-For mild discomfort use aspirin, Tylenol or any similar medication; two tablets every 4 hours.
-Ibuprofen (Advil, Motrin) 200mg can be taken 2 tablets (400 mg) every 4 hours.
-For children, please follow the dosage recommendations on the package for age and weight.
+For mild discomfort use aspirin, Tylenol, or any similar medication; two tablets every 3-4 hours.
+Two to three tablets of Ibuprofen (Advil or Motrin) can be taken every 3-4 hours.

-For severe pain use the prescription given to you.
-If the pain does not begin to subside in 2 days, or increases after 2 days, please call our office.
-If an antibiotic has been prescribed, finish your prescription regardless of your symptoms.
+For severe pain, use the prescription given to you.
+If the pain does not begin to subside after 2 days, or increases after 2 days, please call our office.
+If an antibiotic has been prescribed, make sure to finish your prescription unless you have an allergic reaction..

 Drink plenty of fluids.
 If many teeth have been extracted, the blood lost at this time needs to be replaced.
 Drink at least six glasses of liquid the first day.

 Do not rinse your mouth for the first post-operative day, or while there is bleeding.
 After the first day, use a warm salt water rinse every 4 hours and following meals to flush out particles of food and debris that may lodge in the operated area.
-(One teaspoon of salt in a glass of lukewarm water).
-After you have seen your dentist for denture adjustment, take out denture and rinse 3 to 4 times a day and replace the denture as directed.
+(One teaspoon of salt in one cup of warm water).
+After you have seen your dentist for denture adjustment, take out the denture and rinse 3 to 4 times a day.

-Restrict your diet to liquids and soft foods, which are comfortable for you to eat.
-As the wounds heal, you will be able to advance your diet.
+Restrict your diet to liquids and soft foods that are comfortable for you to eat.
+As the wounds heal, you will be able to resume your normal diet.

-The removal of many teeth at one time is quite different than the extraction of one or two teeth.
+The removal of many teeth at one time is quite different from the extraction of just one or two teeth.
 Because the bone must be shaped and smoothed prior to the insertion of a denture, the following conditions may occur, all of which are considered normal:

 - A sore throat may develop.
 The muscles of the throat are near the extraction sites.
 Swelling into the throat muscles can cause pain.
 This is normal and should subside in 2-3 days.

 If immediate dentures have been inserted, sore spots may develop.
-In most cases, your dentist or denturist will see you within 24-48 hours after surgery and make the necessary adjustments to relieve those sore spots.
+In most cases, your dentist will see you within 24-48 hours after surgery to make the necessary adjustments and relieve those sore spots.
 Failure to do so may result in severe denture sores, which may prolong the healing process.